A Biblical Case for Amillennialism

 Different Millennial Views on the Binding and Casting Out of Satan

 Premillennialists take this thousand years as a reference to a Messianic reign of Jesus after his return, but before the glorification of God’s people in the eternal state.
 I had a dear, premillennialist mentor who would often remark to me, “I look around the world, and it seems pretty clear that Satan is still loose and up to his old tricks.”
 For the premillennialists, Satan’s binding cannot come until after King Jesus has returned.
+So, the Jesus’ return is before (pre) the millennium.

 Postmillennialists understand the thousand years as something that will take place after the eventual transformation of society by the gospel of Jesus Christ.
 Ultimately, they believe that the leaven of the gospel will so thoroughly permeate our world that “all [will be] leavened” (Matt.
 13:33).
 Once the entire world is brought under the dominion and Lordship of Jesus Christ, there will be one thousand years of peace and prosperity, during which time Satan is bound from harassing God’s people on earth.
 The millennium comes immediately before Christ’s return, at the conclusion of the thousand years.
+So, Jesus’s return is after (post) the millennium).

 Amillennialists see the thousand years as a reference to the age of the New Testament church.
 The “thousand years” is not a precise amount of time, but, as a large, round number that functions as a symbol for an undefined long period of time.
 For amillennialists, the key phrase for understanding the nature of Satan’s binding has to do with the definition John gives about the quality of this binding: “so that he might not deceive the nations any longer” (Rev. 20:3).